AGolz/Born2beRoot/README.md

 One of the most popular tools for creating and managing VMs is VirtualBox, a free and open-source hypervisor developed by Oracle Corporation.
 VirtualBox supports a wide variety of guest operating systems including but not limited to Windows, Linux, and Solaris.

 VirtualBox stands out because of its comprehensive feature set, which includes:
-- Cross-platform compatibility: VirtualBox runs on a large number of 64-bit host operating systems.
+- `Cross-platform compatibility`: VirtualBox runs on a large number of 64-bit host operating systems.
-- Multi-generation branched snapshots: VirtualBox allows you to save the VM state at a particular point in time, which can later be reverted to, allowing developers to 'go back in time'.
+- `Multi-generation branched` snapshots: VirtualBox allows you to save the VM state at a particular point in time, which can later be reverted to, allowing developers to 'go back in time'.
-- Clean architecture and modularity: VirtualBox’s design makes it easy to control and manage.
+- `Clean architecture and modularity`: VirtualBox’s design makes it easy to control and manage.
-- Guest Additions: This refers to software packages that can be installed on supported guest operating systems to improve performance and provide additional integration and communication with the host system.
+- `Guest Additions`: This refers to software packages that can be installed on supported guest operating systems to improve performance and provide additional integration and communication with the host system.
-- Shared folders: These allow for easy data exchange between host and guest operating systems.
+- `Shared folders`: These allow for easy data exchange between host and guest operating systems.

+In conclusion, VirtualBox is a versatile and powerful tool that provides an effective solution for running multiple operating systems on a single machine without the risk of system crashes or conflicts.
+With its wide array of features, VirtualBox not only enhances the development and testing environment but also promotes efficient resource utilization.
+It's no wonder that it is a go-to choice for many in the world of virtualization!

+With a good understanding of VirtualBox, we are now ready to dive into the realm of Linux distributions, specifically Rocky Linux.
+This open-source operating system provides a robust, stable, and high-performance environment for our server.
+Let's explore what RockyLinux has to offer and how we can set it up on our VirtualBox environment.

-## Rocky Linux
+## Part II: Rocky Linux: A Community-Driven Enterprise Linux
+### Rocky Linux
+In the spectrum of Linux distributions, Rocky Linux has rapidly made a name for itself as a community-driven, enterprise-grade operating system.
+It was designed to be 100% bug-for-bug compatible with America's top enterprise Linux distribution, now that CentOS has shifted its focus towards CentOS Stream.

+While the Born2beRoot project allows to use Debian, I chose RockyLinux to deploy my server for several key reasons:
+- `Long-Term Support`: Rocky Linux is a result of a community enterprise endeavor designed for long-term support.
+This makes it a more reliable choice for server environments, which are typically designed for longevity and stability.
+- `Enterprise-Ready`: Rocky Linux is built with enterprise usage in mind.
+This means it is designed for high stability and performance, as well as extensive testing, which are crucial aspects for a server environment.
+- `Backward Compatibility`: As a downstream build of RHEL (Red Hat Enterprise Linux), Rocky Linux provides full binary compatibility with it.
+This compatibility ensures that software running on RHEL will run the same way on Rocky Linux.
+- `Strong Community Support`: The community-driven aspect of Rocky Linux ensures a wide base of support.
+The community is active and responsive, which means troubleshooting assistance is readily available, a feature quite critical for server environments.
+- `Frequent Updates`: With its robust community support, Rocky Linux benefits from regular updates and patches, ensuring that any bugs or security vulnerabilities are promptly addressed.
+- `Free`: Last but not least, Rocky Linux is free.
+For students and budget-conscious enterprises, this is a significant advantage over other enterprise-grade operating systems.

+In the next section, we will walk through the process of installing Rocky Linux on a VirtualBox VM, setting it up as a server, and exploring the various features and configurations that make it a powerful and flexible choice for server deployment.

 ### inst.text
 ### anaconda
 ### fdisk and parted